superMsp10/LD50/LD50/Waves.md

 At the end of wave give options of face down cards as results
 - Flip over selected one and give reward

+First wave tutorial
+- Not build mode before first wave
+- Show how enemy pathfinds to temple and damages it
+- Give reward and resources
+- Then give player oppurtunity build